loeeeee/immich-in-lxc/README.md

 ### FFmpeg

-To install ffmpeg, it is recommend not to use the ffmpeg in the Ubuntu APT repo, because hardware acceleration is not enabled at the compile time of that version of FFmpeg, which should not matter for CPU-only user.
-Instead, a version from [Jellyfin](https://jellyfin.org) that supports hardware acceleration is recommended, because that version is well-maintained and receive active updates.
-Here is how this could be done.
-The following commands is mostly copy-and-paste from [the official installation documentation](https://jellyfin.org/docs/general/installation/linux#repository-manual).
+For a CUDA user, to install ffmpeg, it is recommend not to use the ffmpeg in the Ubuntu APT repo, because its hardware acceleration is not enabled at the compile time.
+Instead, a version from [Jellyfin](https://jellyfin.org) that supports all kinds of hardware acceleration is recommended, because that version is well-maintained and receive active updates.
+And here is how this could be done.

 First, we need to add the repository of Jellyfin to the system package manager.
+The following commands is mostly copy-and-paste from [the official installation documentation](https://jellyfin.org/docs/general/installation/linux#repository-manual), and is for `Ubuntu` and its derivative only.

+A `Debian` user should go to its official install documentation and follow the instruction there.
+Though, the difference is subtle.
+One should follow the instruction until just before installing the entire Jellyfin ---- we don't need that here, only its FFmpeg component.

 ```bash
 apt install curl gnupg software-properties-common